-- The fifty (50) members of the Student Senate elected in the Fall elections shall represent districts by residence. - Fall Student Senators must physically reside the majority of their time in the area they seek to represent while attending the University of Florida at the time of their election or appointment. - Fall Student Senators must continue to physically reside the majority of their time in the area that they represent during their term of office, except as provided for in Section 340.12 (2), S.B.S. - For the period of time between the end of the Spring semester and the beginning of the Fall term, Student Senators may use the residence of their Spring semester to determine their district of residence. - On-campus shall be defined as University of Florida residence halls and graduate and family housing controlled by the Department of Housing and Residence Life. - All on-campus residents will elect Student Senators by districts based upon where they physically reside while attending the University of Florida.
+- 322.1 The fifty (50) members of the Student Senate elected in the Fall elections shall represent districts by residence. - 322.11 Fall Student Senators must physically reside the majority of their time in the area they seek to represent while attending the University of Florida at the time of their election or appointment. - 322.12 Fall Student Senators must continue to physically reside the majority of their time in the area that they represent during their term of office, except as provided for in Section 340.12 (2), S.B.S. - 322.13 For the period of time between the end of the Spring semester and the beginning of the Fall term, Student Senators may use the residence of their Spring semester to determine their district of residence. - 322.2 On-campus shall be defined as University of Florida residence halls and graduate and family housing controlled by the Department of Housing and Residence Life. - 322.21 All on-campus residents will elect Student Senators by districts based upon where they physically reside while attending the University of Florida.
 On-campus districts shall be apportioned as follows:

 Beaty Towers

-Broward-Rawlings Area

-Graduate and Family Housing1
+Graduate and Family Housing

 Graham Area1

 Honors Village1

-Hume Area
+Hume Area1

 Infinity Hall1

-Jennings Area
+Jennings Area 1

-Keys-Springs Residential Complexes1
+Keys-Springs Residential Complexes

 Lakeside Residential Complex1

 Murphree Area1

-Tolbert Area
+Tolbert Area 1

-Yulee Area 1
+Yulee Area1

-Off-campus shall be defined as all areas not included in residence areas listed in Section 322.2, S.B.S.
+322.3 Off-campus shall be defined as all areas not included in residence areas listed in Section 322.2, S.B.S.

-- All off-campus residents will elect Senators based upon where they physically reside while attending the University of Florida.
-Off-campus shall be apportioned as follows: - Off-campus Student Senate seats shall be identified by a number designated after each Fall election by alphabetical order.
+- 322.31 All off-campus residents will elect Senators based upon where they physically reside while attending the University of Florida.
+Off-campus shall be apportioned as follows: - 322.32 Off-campus Student Senate seats shall be identified by a number designated after each Fall election by alphabetical order.
 The appointment or selection of replacement Student Senators shall not alter Student Senate seat designations.
-This is for the purpose of identification and management. - The fifty (50) Spring Student Senators will be elected by the classification formed into voting districts, with each college and independent school guaranteed at least one Student Senator, remaining seats will be allocated by relative student population of the college.
+This is for the purpose of identification and management. - 322.4 The fifty (50) Spring Student Senators will be elected by the classification formed into voting districts, with each college and independent school guaranteed at least one Student Senator, remaining seats will be allocated by relative student population of the college.
 The following designates the voting districts and the number of seats each college will have:

-Fisher School of Accounting
+Fisher School of Accounting1

 Design, Construction, and Planning1

 Agricultural and Life Sciences

 M.E.
 Rinker School of Building Construction

 Heavener School of Business

 Dentistry1

 Education

 Herbert Wertheim College of Engineering4

-Arts
+Arts1

 Graduate Students

-Health and Human Performance
+Health and Human Performance1

-Public Health and Health Professions
+Public Health and Health Professions1

 Journalism and Communications1

 Levin College of Law1

-Liberal Arts and Sciences
+Liberal Arts and Sciences9

-Medicine
+Medicine1

 Nursing1

 Pharmacy1

-Undergraduate Freshman Class
+Undergraduate Freshman Class1

 Undergraduate Sophomore Class

-Veterinary Medicine
+Veterinary Medicine1

-- 322.41 A Senator must be enrolled in the college which they represent at the time of their election.

-322.42 For the Summer Term, students may use their classification from the Spring Semester of that current year for the purpose of applying for Summer Undergraduate Freshman and Undergraduate Sophomore Student Senate Seats.

-322.5 Reapportionment shall conform to Article III, Sections 2 and 3 of the Student Body Constitution.

-322.51 The Student Senate shall determine the proper apportionment with assistance from - The Student Senate shall determine the proper apportionment with assistance from the Supervisor of Elections and a printout of the student population according to zip codes and the colleges by classification from the Registrar's Office.
+- 322.41 A Senator must be enrolled in the college which they represent at the time of their election. - 322.42 For the Summer Term, students may use their classification from the Spring Semester of that current year for the purpose of applying for Summer Undergraduate Freshman and Undergraduate Sophomore Student Senate Seats. - 322.5 Reapportionment shall conform to Article III, Sections 2 and 3 of the Student Body Constitution. - 322.51 The Student Senate shall determine the proper apportionment with assistance from the Supervisor of Elections and a printout of the student population according to zip codes and the colleges by classification from the Registrar's Office.